OGGM/oggm/docs/oeps/oep--0001-dependencies.rst

 we will monitor the tests on the latest image as well, but the tests are not guaranteed to pass ("allowed failures").

-**The main OGGM reporistory will not test on other platforms than Linux**.
+**The main OGGM repository will not test on other platforms than Linux**.
 We might run the tests for other platforms as well, but this is without guarantee and should happen on a separate repository (e.g. on `<https://github.com/OGGM/OGGM-dependency-list>`_).